echo724/notion2md/README.md

 ## Notice

-- Saving images and files is not supported anymore(Maybe the notion's sequrity rule had changed)
+- Saving images and files is not supported anymore(Maybe the notion's security rule had changed)

 ## Requirements